awproksel/leadership-readme/readme.md

 ### About Me

-I've been in technology for more than a decade and I am still tying to figuring it all out.
-I climbed the ladder of engineering through the lens of a [site reliability](https://en.wikipedia.org/wiki/Site_Reliability_Engineering) and "devops engineer" (not a real job title, ask me more!).
-As such, I'm used to looking at complex systems and figuring out why the cogs are misaligned and providing a simple but effective solution.
+I've been in technology for almost two decades and I am still tying to figuring it all out.
+I've advanced my career in engineering primarily through the lens of a [site reliability](https://en.wikipedia.org/wiki/Site_Reliability_Engineering) and "devops engineer" (not a real job title, ask me more!) but have also played Software Engineer, Architect, Technical Product/Program Manager, and any other duties as required.
+I'm used to looking at complex systems and figuring out why the cogs are misaligned and providing a simple but effective solution.

 Also, I'm a huge fan of Star Wars, Lego & reality tv cooking shows.